-In 2021, around 60% of Group net sales came from Finland, with exports accounting for more than one third.
+In 2022, around 70% of Group net sales came from Finland, with exports accounting for around one third.
 In addition to Finland, our main market areas are Russia, Central Europe and Japan.
 Our sales network is global, and exports are directed to Central Europe, Russia and CIS countries, as well as Asia.

 The demand for our products is supported by the growth in the popularity of wood construction, driven by increased awareness of the health and environmental benefits of log buildings.
 Consumers’ increased interest in influencing climate change challenges through their own actions and support from decision-makers have accelerated the growth in the popularity of wood construction.

 Next to sustainability, consumers are increasingly interested in healthy housing solutions, and we have constant product development to find ecological and healthy wood construction solutions to meet consumer demand.
 Interest in logs as a building material has increased among consumers and we estimate that log houses will gain market shares from other building materials in detached houses.
 Wood construction is increasingly favoured also in public construction.

 With Honkarakenne's wide product and service range and brand recognition, we have a strong presence at the various stages of the log construction value chain.

 We are positioned at the beginning of the log construction value chain when the customer uses our design services or choses a ready-made home kit designed by our architects.